rishshah/RePlace/README.md

 - Student check home page for resume status and other fields RISHABH
 - Show basic jaf information 			SOURABH
 - resume related view backend 			DEPAL
+- send number of students applied to all views DEPAL
 ###Filers to make

 - Can sign